cgeoga/Vecchia.jl/README.md

 implemented for mean-zero processes.
 Implemented with chunked observations instead of singleton observations as in Stein/Chi/Welty 2004 JRSSB [1].
 Reasonably optimized for minimal allocations so that multithreading (via the excellent FLoops ecosystem) really works well while still being AD-compatible.
+**To my knowledge, this is the only program that offers true Hessians of Vecchia likelihoods.**

 The accuracy of Vecchia approximations depends on the *screening effect* [2], which can perhaps be considered as a substantially weakened Markovian-like